BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 conda create -p conda-env/qiime2-amplicon-2024.10
 ```

 We should download the conda yaml file using the curl command.
 We are going to use a new parameter we have not seen before `-L`.
-Thie allows any redirects from the URL.
+This allows any redirects from the URL.

 ```
 curl -LO "https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-linux-conda.yml"